4 Simple Animation Techniques for Ebooks

 The basic workflow in Google Web Designer is as follows:

-1. Import each of your images, which fall into separate layers
+1. Import each of your images, where each of them turns into separate layers.

 Check this list for more animation software: 6 Best Animation Software for 2022 (Free and Paid)

-Here are other examples with only some basic rotation.
+Here is another two examples with only some basic rotation.
 Applying correct timing can give a very believable effect.

 Transforming image

-Similar to the latter, but instead of moving an image, you are transforming it.
+This type is quite similar to the floating image, but you are transforming it instead of moving it.
 The supported transformations in CSS3 are scale, skew, and 3D rotate.
-You will need to be very selective as to which images you apply transformations to.
-A wrong transformation can make things look pretty weird.
+Just make sure to choose your images carefully as a wrong transformation can make the animation look unnatural.
 Here is a combination of skew and 3D rotate transformations applied to a bird in our interactive ebook.

 Transitional components

 Let’s take a step further.
-With this type of animation, your image is divided into sub-images.
+With a transitional animation, your image is divided into sub-images.
 From a blank screen, each sub-image makes its own entrance from different directions, ultimately ending up completing the original image.
-Whatever you do, this will never look bad.
-It will definitely look good, but it can look better.
-Your choice of sub-images and their transitions control how appealing the animation will be to the readers.
 You can loop this animation by making the sub-images transition back out of the screen.

 Graphs and charts

-If you’re creating ebooks with reports or statistics, perhaps this will come in handy.
-You’re probably thinking you’re about to see something extremely complex.
-It’s the total opposite.
-With minimal effort and simple know-how, you can animate your charts with a touch of magic, and make your readers think it was a tonne of work.
-Many animations actually exist that way – your eyes trick your mind into comprehending something, where in reality it’s much simpler.
+If you’re creating ebooks with reports or statistics, this type of animation might come in handy.
+With minimal effort and simple know-how, you can animate your charts with a touch of magic, and make your readers think it was a ton of work.

 Conclusion